 The following is a quick translation into English from French that I made of what seems like an excerpt of a longer interview that Le Point.fr did with anthropologist and Tibetologist Katia Buffetrille.
 Although it is short, it covers important ground, so I thought non-readers of French might appreciate a version in English.
 The focus of the interview is the topic of Han Chinese Sincization of Tibet and Tibetans.
 In a very nice and concise way Katia, describes the little everyday ways – particularly in relation to naming – that Tibetan cultural and lived, embodied realities are erased and suppressed to make way for the steam-rolling priorities of Chinese settler-occupiers.
 Continue reading

 Part of my current PhD research focuses on the overlaps – and divergences – between ideas about what practicing tantra means in ‘traditional’ or ‘indigenous’ Asian contexts and in what can be called ‘neo’ or ‘New Age’ tantric settings.

 The following is a rough translation of a spooky Tibetan story that was shared on the popular Tibetan-medium site Khabdha.
-I hope you will read it and be careful the next time you are practicing yoga in the wilderness.
+It tells the tale of three ngakpa – non-monastic, non-celibate tantric yogi sorcercers – who engage in the special exorcistic meditation of Chöd, and end up encountering a very dangerous demoness (more specifically, a yakshini or alluring female nature spirit, associated with the granting of power, riches, and sickness).
+I hope you will read it and be careful the next time you are practicing yoga in the wilderness!

-A story of how three Chodpa exorcists tamed a female ‘Harm-Giver’ or local land spirit (gnod sbyin mo) – By Tenpai Nyima Continue reading
+A story of how three Chodpa exorcists tamed a Yakshini [i.e. Female ‘Harm-Giver’ or local land spirit (gnod sbyin mo)] – By Tenpai Nyima Continue reading